Why is phosphorus so important for your dairy cattle?

 Proactive approach to optimal phosphorus levels

-What is the advice from the AHV Specialist?
+What is the advice from the AHV Territory Manager?

-If you also have challenges with the afterbirth not coming off, this is often due to a lack of calcium as well as a lack of phosphorus.
-This is because cows with an abnormal energy balance have often already taken in too little feed in the dry period, creating challenges.
+If the cow also has retained membranes, this is often due to a lack of calcium and phosphorus.
 To prevent this challenge, it is best to administer AHV Opti Bolus and AHV Milk Start Paste immediately after calving.
-The AHV Opti Bolus ensures that the afterbirth comes off faster and the uterus is cleaned up.
-With the AHV Milk Start Paste, you quickly provide the cow with sufficient magnesium, calcium and phosphorus again.
-In addition, the paste gives the cow an energy boost, making her feed faster and more often and getting the mineral and energy mobilization processes going again.
+The AHV Opti Bolus ensures that the afterbirth comes out faster, and the uterus is cleaned up.
+With the AHV Milk Start Paste, you quickly provide the cow with sufficient magnesium, calcium and phosphorus, in addition to readily available energy, whilst stimulating appetite (so she can sustainably meet her mineral and energy needs from her feed).
 Health challenges will be reduced post calving if you administer these products immediately after calving.

-By deploying these solutions, you significantly reduce the risk of challenges, and with just 5 kgs of extra milk solids delivered (AHV, 2022), you will already have earned back the investment.
-Not to mention the positive consequences for the further lactation, start-up of the calves, fertility and costs you would otherwise have incurred for buying restorative products.
+By deploying these solutions, you significantly reduce the risk of challenges early in lactation, and with just 5 kgs of extra milk solids delivered (AHV, 2022), you will already have earned back the investment.
+In addition, there is positive impact further in lactation regarding fertility, and you can avoid costs you would have incurred for buying restorative products.

 Optimising your animal health?